-Defects can be found in documentation, such as a requirements specification or a test script, in source code, or in a supporting artifact such as a build file.
-Defects in artifacts produced earlier in the SDLC, if undetected, often lead to defective artifacts later in the lifecycle.
+Defects can be found in documentation, such as a requirements specification or a test script, in source code, or in a supporting work product such as a build file.
+Defects in work products produced earlier in the SDLC, if undetected, often lead to defective work products later in the lifecycle.
 If a defect in code is executed, the system may fail to do what it should do, or do something it shouldn't, causing a failure.
 Some defects will always result in a failure if executed, while others will only result in a failure in specific circumstances, and some may never result in a failure.

 Errors and defects are not the only cause of failures.
-Failures can also be caused by environmental conditions, such as when radiation or electromagnetic field cause defects in firmware.
+Failures can also be caused by environmental conditions, such as when radiation or electromagnetic fields cause defects in firmware.